rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 order to publish so that people will know what your crate does and under what terms they may use it.

-The description appears with your crate in search results and on your crate's page.
+The description appears with your crate in search results and on your crate’s page.
 Descriptions are usually a sentence or two.
-The `license` field takes a license identifier value, and the possible values have been specified by the Linux Foundation's [Software Package Data Exchange (SPDX)][spdx].
-If you would like to use a license that doesn't appear there, instead of the `license` key, you can use `license-file` to specify the name of a file in your project that contains the text of the license you want to use.
+The `license` field takes a license identifier value, and the possible values have been specified by the Linux Foundation’s [Software Package Data Exchange (SPDX)][spdx].
+If you would like to use a license that doesn’t appear there, instead of the `license` key, you can use `license-file` to specify the name of a file in your project that contains the text of the license you want to use.